A call to align our will to God's.

 "Can two walk together, except they be agreed?"
 (Amos 3:3)

 This verse calls not only for harmony in marriages and relationships but also for alignment with God.
-In Amos' message, Israel was urged to align with God’s will and purpose, for they could not expect His favor while walking contrary to Him.
+In Amos' message, Israel was urged to align with God’s will and purpose, for they could not expect His favour while walking contrary to Him.

-Just as Israel was warned through the prophets, we ought to be attentive to our behaviors and recognize that with privilege comes accountability.
 Perhaps this is a timely reminder for us to reflect on areas in our lives where we may be out of step with God's will.
 And if such discrepancies exist, let us pray for the courage to repent and seek to align our actions and decisions with His will.